 Numerous public buildings began to be erected in front of the beach since early 19th century.
 Post harbour construction the region towards the south of the port began developing prominently and gradually formed the present day beach.
 Its accretion occurred mainly owing to the presence of wave breakers which were laid for building the harbour.
 However the northern coast has suffered severe erosion.
 The beach widened to its present extent eventually due to the north drifting current.
 The accumulation of littoral drift by the port's breakwater is also responsible for the formation of the beach.
 It has been observed that every year the beach area increases 40 square metres due to progradation.

-, Fr.
+After the promenade was built in the year 1884, many additions were made along the beach.
+In 1909 India's first aquarium was established.
+Post independence the beach hosted the Gandhi statue in 'march to Dandi' stride and the Triumph of Labour statue, both of which were sculpted by Debi Roy Chowdhury who was the first Indian Principal of the Madras School of Arts and Crafts at the age of 30.
+Later in 1968, several other statues and icons associated with Tamil literature were erected including Bharathidasan, Subramania Bharathi, Kambar, Tiruvalluvar, Avvaiyar, G.U.
+Pope, Fr.
 Beschi and Europeans Bishop Caldwell.
 The event marked the first World Tamil Conference.
 Anna Samadhi (memorial) and the MGR Samadhi were built in 1970 and 1988 which reduced the stretch of beach at the northern end.
 Later the statues of Kamaraj and Shivaji Ganesan were also added.